Message from the Director

 I’ve found that the question of what we “can” say isn’t the most interesting one in a university community or out in the world.
 Here at American University, we are all engaged in a mission: we seek and disseminate truth; we attempt to understand and expand humanity’s store of knowledge; we serve the public by contributing and debating ideas, and by preparing ourselves and others to learn, inquire, and contribute.

 But how?
 It’s up to each of us to decide how to contribute and what to take away from our experience here.
+It starts with two questions: What do I want for myself?
+What do I want from myself?

 The Project on Civil Discourse was born out of the idea that we should be thinking about how we should use our voices- not only what we can say.
 There is no political agenda; I would be happy if, after working with this program, people think about how they speak and listen and learn in terms of their responsibilities, values, and goals.
 The resources we provide - including the Building My Voice tool, teaching resources, peer-led discussion workshops, and distinguished guest speakers- are just a beginning.
 The exciting part is the dialogue that flows from here.